-Applications for 2020 summer students who have commenced their second year of law school will be accepted until 5:00 pm on Friday, October 4, 2020.
+Applications for 2022/2023 articling students who have completed their second year of law school will be accepted until 5:00 pm on Friday, July 9, 2021.

 Why Thomson Rogers?

-For over 80 years, Thomson Rogers has been recognized as one of the leading litigation law firms in Canada.
+For over 85 years, Thomson Rogers has been recognized as one of the leading litigation law firms in Canada.
 It is one of Ontario’s largest personal injury firms as well as a leader in the areas of Family Law, Municipal and Planning Law, Medical Malpractice and Class Action Litigation.

 We believe that our articling program best prepares students to become first-class advocates; future associates and eventually partners with our firm.
 Our students learn by doing.
 We believe in teaching our students advocacy skills and allowing them to utilize these skills through practical and increasingly complex courtroom experiences.